How Text Neck Is Killing Your Good Posture and How to Fix It

-1. Bring your phone higher when texting: Whether you are texting, checking your emails while on the go, finding the shorter route home or just looking at another cat video, try to bring your phone higher so you won’t slouch.
-Remember that your head feels heavier to your shoulders when tilted, so avoiding this position will help your muscles feel less stressed and tight.
+- Raise your phone higher: Whether you are texting, checking your emails, finding the shorter route home, or just looking at another cat video, try to raise your phone closer to eye level so you don’t need to slouch.

-2. Use a headset: When talking on the phone, try to use a headset instead of holding your phone between your ear and neck.
-This position causes tension and pressure to the muscles around your neck and shoulders, causing a lot of pain.
-By using a headset, you can maintain your upright position and still talk to those you need to.
-This can also help you avoid spending time on your phone which we know it causes bad posture and a lot of pain.
+- Use a headset or earphones: When talking on the phone, try to use a headset instead of holding your phone between your ear and neck.
+This position puts tension and pressure on the muscles around your neck and shoulders, which may cause pain.
+By using a headset, you can maintain your upright posture and continue talking on the phone.

-3. Stretch: Stretching can help you alleviate the neck pain.
-Tilt your head so your left shoulder and your ear touch each other, and maintain this position for 15 seconds, repeat it with the other side.
-Make sure to ask a physician or therapist which stretching exercises are more suitable for you.
-Do them while you are at your desk, watching TV or commuting to your work.
+- Stretch: Stretching can help alleviate neck pain.
+Tilt your head so your left shoulder and your ear touch each other (or as close as you can comfortably get), and maintain this position for 15 seconds – repeat on the other side.
+You can also stretch your neck forward by bringing your chin to your chest.
+If you have concerns about stretches, consult with a physician or therapist about which stretching exercises are most suitable for you.
+Do these stretches while at your desk, watching TV, or commuting to work.

-4. Take advantage of Siri: Siri does more than just tell you jokes when you ask for them.
-Siri can actually help you avoid text neck by just asking it to text your friends for you.
-Activate Siri, and ask it to make calls, send text messages or find an address.
-The less you look down at you phone, the less stress it will have.
+- Let Siri assist: Siri does more than just tell you jokes when you ask for them.
+Siri can actually help you avoid text neck by texting your friends for you.
+Simply activate Siri and ask her to make calls, send text messages, or find an address.
+The less you look down at your phone, the less stress your neck will experience.

-5. Take breaks from your phone: You know how your mom always told you to stop spending so much time in front of the TV and go play outside instead?
-This can save your neck!
-Taking breaks from using your phone can help you reduce the stress your slouched position causes to your neck and shoulders.
-Go for a walk without your phone, and see how your neck will not hurt as much as it always does.
+- Take breaks from your phone: You know how your mom always told you to stop spending so much time in front of the TV and go play outside instead?
+This advice could save your neck!
+Taking regular breaks from your phone helps to reduce the stress slouching puts on your neck and shoulders.
+Go for a walk without your phone and notice the relief you feel.